Visit the institution website for COVID‑19 updates

 Why consider being a Physician Associate?

 As a Physician Associate, you’ll work with a range of healthcare professionals to provide health and social care to a diverse patient population.
 This will require you to have excellent communication and interpersonal skills to be able to respond and adapt to different situations, be an effective team player with problem-solving skills and have a commitment to providing healthcare that is underpinned by the NHS Constitutional values.

 The MSc in Physician Associate Studies is an intensive and challenges 2-year course that will require commitment, discipline and good organisational and time-management skills to be able to juggle the demands of your academic studies with your clinical placements.
 You will be encouraged to be an independent autonomous learner who can devise your own learning and support strategies.

-The Faculty of Medicine and Health is a major international hub for research and education.
-This course has been carefully developed to address local demand.
+Our course has been carefully developed to address local demand.
 It will equip you for clinical practice, with early clinical exposure and cadaveric anatomy.
-New technologies will enhance your learning.

-You will be taught by leading professionals, whose teaching is underpinned by world-leading research
+Learn from leading professionals, whose teaching is underpinned by world-leading research.

-Students also undertake training in basic ultrasound techniques and will have the opportunity to complete the Resuscitation Council’s Immediate Life Support course.
+Also undertake training in basic ultrasound techniques with the opportunity to complete the Resuscitation Council’s Immediate Life Support course.